-- Northwestern University does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship, veteran status, or genetic information in matters of admissions, employment, housing, or services or in the educational programs or activities it operates. - The student has freedom of research, of legitimate classroom discussion, and of the advocacy of alternative opinions to those presented in the classroom. - The student will be evaluated on knowledge and academic performance for purposes of granting academic credit and not on the basis of personal or political beliefs. - 4.
-The teacher-student relationship within the classroom is confidential, and disclosures of a student's personal or political beliefs expressed in connection with course work will not be made public without explicit permission of the student.
-It is understood that the
+- 1. Northwestern University does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship, veteran status, genetic information, reproductive health decision making, height, weight, or any other classification protected by law (referred to as "protected class") in the educational programs or activities Northwestern operates, including but limited to matters of admissions, employment, housing, or services. - The student has freedom of research, of legitimate classroom discussion, and of the advocacy of alternative opinions to those presented in the classroom. - The student will be evaluated on knowledge and academic performance for purposes of granting academic credit and not on the basis of personal or political beliefs. - The teacher-student relationship within the classroom is confidential, and disclosures of a student's personal or political beliefs

-- teacher may undertake the usual evaluation of knowledge and academic performance. - Students' records may be released to persons outside the University only on request of the student or through compliance with applicable laws. - Information on rules, rates, and regulations deriving from contractual agreements with the University will be made available to students on request. - Students have a right to be secure in their possessions provided that the items they possess are not in violation of the law or a University policy.
+- expressed in connection with course work will not be made public without explicit permission of the student.
+It is understood that the teacher may undertake the usual evaluation of knowledge and academic performance. - Students' records may be released to persons outside the University only on request of the student or through compliance with applicable laws. - Information on rules, rates, and regulations deriving from contractual agreements with the University will be made available to students on request. - Students have a right to be secure in their possessions provided that the items they possess are not in violation of the law or a University policy.
 The University will not unreasonably search or take possession of students' belongings. - 8.
 Students will be free from censorship in the publication and dissemination of their views as long as these are not represented as the views of Northwestern University and do not violate any University policies. - Student publications are free from any official action controlling editorial policy.
-Publications shall not bear the name of the University or purport to issue from it without University approval. - Students are free to form, join, and participate in any group for intellectual, religious, social, economic, political, or cultural purposes. - 11.
-A student is free, individually or in association with other individuals, to engage in all campus activities, exercising the right of a citizen of the community, state, and nation, provided he or she does not in any way purport to represent the University. - Students are free to use campus facilities for meetings of recognized student organizations, subject to policies as to time and manner governing the facility. - 13.
+Publications shall not bear the name of the University or purport to issue from it without University approval. - 10.
+Students are free to form, join, and participate in any group for intellectual, religious, social, economic, political, or cultural purposes. - 11.
+A student is free, individually or in association with other individuals, to engage in all campus activities, exercising the right of a citizen of the community, state, and nation, provided they do not in any way purport to represent the University. - 12.
+Students are free to use campus facilities for meetings of recognized student organizations, subject to policies as to time and manner governing the facility. - 13.
 Students may invite and hear speakers of their choice on subjects of their choice, and approval will not be withheld by University officers for the purpose of censorship. - 14.
 Students will have their views and welfare considered in the formation of University policy and will be consulted by or represented on University committees that affect students as members of the University community.